hassio-addons/addon-appdaemon2/README.md

 These log level also affects the log levels of the AppDaemon.

+### Option: `commtype`

+The add-on (and thus AppDaemon) support two different methods to communicate with your Home Assistant instance.
+The `commtype` option allows you to control which method the AppDaemon will be using.
+The following methods can be used:

+- `websockets` this is the current default an prefered method.
+- `sse` is an older method that uses HTTP streaming.

+Some people reported having issues with `websockets` when using DuckDNS and Let's Encrypt, in that case setting the `commtype` to `sse` might be an option.

 ## AppDaemon and HADashboard configuration

 This add-on does not configure the AppDaemon or HADashboard for you.